Dealing with Addiction

 Pharmacology

-Alcohol withdrawal often uses benzodiazepines and may require thiamine/electrolyte correction; severe cases can require ICU-level care.
+Alcohol withdrawal uses benzodiazepines as first-line therapy for seizure and delirium-tremens prevention and may require thiamine/electrolyte correction; severe cases can require ICU-level care.
+Dexmedetomidine may be used as an adjunct for sympathetic overactivity in ICU settings but does not treat withdrawal seizures.
 Nurses monitor blood pressure, sedation level, respiratory status, renal risk, and medication response.

 Clinical Judgment Application